rahuja123/NYU_DL_comp/barlowtwins/README.md

 ### Evaluation: learning linear probe and also finetuning the remaining network.
+!!!!!
+Training on the EXTRA Dataset IMPORTANT
+To train on the additional labels.
+Move both label_18.pt and request_18.csv from this directory to the same directory as the dataset.
+In the exact same folder as train_label_tensor.pt and val_label_tensor.pt

 Train a linear probe on the representations learned by Barlow Twins.
 Finetune the weights of the resnet using our labeled dataset.
 ```